sickdyd/interactive-bg/README.md

 This project was created to experiment with CSS box-shadow and transition.

-Works well on Chrome, but there are some issues on Firefox (a bit choppy).

-Please visit [my website](http://sugoi.online/interactive-bg/) to check a live version.

 No canvas, no WebGL or graphic libraries has been used.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).